RSDKModding/RSDKv3-Decompilation/README.md

 * Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.
 * A number of additional dev menu debug features have been added:
-  * `F1` will load the first scene in the Presentation stage list (usually the title screen)
+  * `F1` will load the first scene in the Presentation stage list (usually the title screen).
-  * `F2` and `F3` will load the previous and next scene in the current stage list
+  * `F2` and `F3` will load the previous and next scene in the current stage list.
-  * `F5` will reload the current scene, as well as all assets and scripts
+  * `F5` will reload the current scene, as well as all assets and scripts.
-  * `F8` and `F9` will visualize touch screen and object hitboxes
+  * `F8` and `F9` will visualize touch screen and object hitboxes.
-  * `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
+  * `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time.
 * If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to).
 * Added the idle screen dimming feature from Sonic Mania Plus, as well as allowing the user to disable it or set how long it takes for the screen to dim.